 - From the same episode: Cragen is talking to Benson and Stabler in his office.
 He's eating a piece of licorice when they tell him that someone "chopped off the victim's unit."
 Cragen immediately spits the licorice into his hand and dumps it in the garbage.

 - When they investigate a doctor owning a clinic dedicated to reviving lost vitality via hormone injections, this exchange follows:Munch: What he's doing is perfectly legal.

 Munch: Considered it.
 Why shouldn't I add some lean muscle to what you so lovingly call "my bony ass"?

 Stabler: You think you got it bad?
-I just got hit on by a transvestite who looks like Munch.
+I just saw a transvestite who looks like Munch.